Garath McCleary: Early career

 McCleary was born in Oxford, Oxfordshire.
 His football career began with Oxford City, and spent time with Oxford United but never signed a contract with the team despite spending three months with the club.

 He joined Slough Town playing in 24 games and scoring on six occasions.
 He then moved to Bromley in January 2007.
 In total McCleary made over 40 appearances for Bromley scoring 11 goals.
-Nottingham Forest manager Colin Calderwood offered him a trial at the City Ground where he did well enough to secure a contract on 31 January 2008.
+Nottingham Forest manager Colin Calderwood offered him a trial where he did well enough to secure a contract on 31 January 2008.

 Nottingham Forest

 McCleary made his first team debut as an 87th-minute substitute, in a 1–0 home defeat against Carlisle United, on 3 March 2008.
 He scored his first goal for the club on 1 April 2008 in injury time, in a 2–0 win at Carlisle.
 On 5 April he was handed his first start where he was voted Man of the Match as Forest beat Cheltenham Town 3–1 at the City Ground.

 In the 2011/12 season McCleary scored nine goals after returning from injury in December 2011; six of which came in March 2012.
 Four came in a high-scoring game away to Leeds United at Elland Road, where Forest won 7–3.
 These performances resulted in McCleary being named as the Football League Championship Player of the Month.
 He was voted Forest's Player of the Season by the Forest supporters, beating Joel Lynch and Chris Gunter into second and third respectively.